spoddutur/my-notes/semantic-search-2.md

 - Highly restricted by the scope of the knowledge source (WordNet or wikipedia in this case).
 - For a query like “bass”, this method may not detect the different senses for ambiguous keywords like: _dbpedia-owl:Fish, dbpedia-owl:Instrument, dbpedia-owl:instrument, dbpedia-owl:voice, dbpedia-owl:partner, dbpedia-owl:note, dbpedia-owl:Musical, dbpedia-owl:lowest etc_

-Next, Iam going to talk about a more generic approach to expand the query.. (continued in [part3](https://spoddutur.github.io/blog/semantic-search-3))
+Next, Iam going to talk about a more generic approach to expand the query which addresses some of the disadvantages mentioned above.. (continued in [part3](https://spoddutur.github.io/my-notes/semantic-search-3))

 ### References:
 - [https://www.redlinels.com/hypernyms-and-hyponyms/](https://www.redlinels.com/hypernyms-and-hyponyms/)